cgrinaldi/AfricanSoil/README.md

-# AfricanSoil
+# African Soil Competition
-Predict physical and chemical properties of soil using spectral measurements
+Predict the physical and chemical properties of soil using spectral measurements